yli3/GetData_CourseProject/CodeBook.md

 1. **stat**:
   - *mean* for the estimated mean statistic of a signal.
   - *sd* for the estimated standard deviation statistic of a signal.

+For example,

+     freqBodyLinearAcceleration.Magnitude.mean

+denotes the frequency-domain value of the estimated mean linear acceleration triaxial signal magnitude.
+Because this is a linear rather than angular measurement, it comes from the embedded accelerometer signals.
+Because this is a linear acceleration measurement, it is in units of standard gravity units *g*.

 ### List of measures